mcai4gl2/tss/README.md

 tss is a simple time series storage on top of Mongodb.
 It allows user to store pandas DataFrames directly into mongodb under a simple schema.
 Data stored in Mongodb are in native format.
 This is to allow other languages to directly interacting the storage to read or modify data.

+tss also supports dynamodb as backend in addition to Mongodb.
+More information can be found at [here](doc/dynamodb.md).

 tss uses two collections to store the data in Mongodb:
 * series - which stores the time series meta data and chunks' meta data.
 The document is defined as follows: